contao/docs/docs/manual/core-extensions/faq/faq-management.en.md

 ### Comments

-You already know the Contao comment function from the "News/Blog" extension or the content element with the same name[ (comments)](../../../artikelverwaltung/inhaltselemente/#kommentare).
+You already know the Contao comment function from the "News/Blog" extension or the content element with the same name [content element (comments)](/en/article-management/content-elements/#comments).
 It is also available for FAQs.

-**Enable comments:** Here you activate the comment function for the category...
+**Enable comments:** Here you activate the comment function for the category.

 **Notification to:** Here you determine whether the system administrator, the author of a question, or both are notified when new comments are made.